 Long COVID and Compliments: How to Handle ‘You Look Great’ With Grace

-Traveling with Long COVID: When to Use a Wheelchair
+Travelling with Long Covid: When a Wheelchair Becomes a Pacing Decision

 Navigating travel with Long COVID presents challenges, particularly in deciding whether to use a wheelchair.
 A wheelchair can conserve energy, reduce the risk of Post-Exertional Malaise, and alleviate pain.
 The decision depends on factors like support, space size, energy levels, and patience.
 Prioritizing rest before and after travel is crucial for recovery.